TelegraphCreative/abodu-fed/site/content/pages/4.pricing/index.md

     -
       type: payment__schedule--block
       payment__schedule--block__number: '01'
-      payment__schedule--block__heading: 'Home visit'
+      payment__schedule--block__heading: 'Home visit & Proposal'
-      payment__schedule--block__copy: 'We meet you in person to check on a few things and ensure your backyard and Abodu are a great fit.'
+      payment__schedule--block__copy: 'We meet you in person to check on a few things and ensure your backyard and Abodu are a great fit.
+You will receive a detailed proposal after this visit.'
-      '#hidden': true
+      '#hidden': false
-      payment__schedule--block__payment: $250
+      payment__schedule--block__payment: $500
     -
       type: payment__schedule--block
       payment__schedule--block__number: '02'